boyter/boyter.org/content/posts/2010-08-07-examples-of-bad-website-search.md

 Now I thought perhaps I was being a little too difficult on eBay.
 So I went with their suggestion of searching for "apple ipad".
 Guess what?
 Same results, same relations, same lack of what I actually want.
 In short website search fail.

-<span style="font-size: 13.3333px;">If I was running the search team at eBay I would be grilling my team for these results.
-Now eBay may know something I don't about how these results translate to sales but from an end user perspective this is just a big fail.</span>
+If I was running the search team at eBay I would be grilling my team for these results.
+Now eBay may know something I don't about how these results translate to sales but from an end user perspective this is just a big fail.